 About Archaeology

 Archaeology is the study of the past using the objects people have left behind that tell us something about how they lived and who they were.
 Archaeologists have been working in New York City for over one hundred years.
 The initial work focused on life before the city was created and on sites associated with the Revolutionary War.
-In the last forty years, the focus has shifted to the study of the city itself and most archaeological work is completed by professional archaeologists in response to proposed construction projects under the oversight of the Landmarks Preservation Commission.
+In the last forty years, the focus has shifted to the study of the city itself and most archaeological work is completed by professional archaeologists.
 This website provides access to many of the artifacts that have been found and what information has been uncovered.
 For more information about archaeology please see these Frequently Asked Questions

 About Us